Jagdgeschwader 20

 Jagdgeschwader 20 (JG 20) was a Luftwaffe fighter wing during the early phase of World War II in Europe.
-JG 20 was founded on 15 July 1939 in Döberitz, composed of one Gruppe and two Staffeln.
+JG 20 was founded on 15 July 1939 in Döberitz, composed of one Gruppe and two Staffeln using personnel and equipment from I./Jagdgeschwader 2.
 A third Staffel was added on 5 November 1939 in Brandenburg-Briest.
 The sole Gruppe was redesignated as 3rd Gruppe of Jagdgeschwader 51 (III./JG 51) on 4 July 1940.
 During the Battle of France it was subordinated to Luftflotte 2.
 The unit's commanders included Hauptmann Hannes Trautloft, from 19 September 1939 to 4 July 1940.